mozilla/addon-sdk/static-files/md/dev-guide/addon-development/annotator/storing.md

 In the module scope, initialize an array which will contain the stored annotations:

-    if (!simpleStorage.storage.array)
+    if (!simpleStorage.storage.annotations)
-      simpleStorage.storage.array = [];
+      simpleStorage.storage.annotations = [];

 Now we'll add a function to the module scope which deals with a new annotation.
-The annotation is composed of the text the user entered and the 'annotation anchor', which consists of the URL, element ID and element content:
+The annotation is composed of the text the user entered and the "annotation anchor", which consists of the URL, element ID and element content:

     function handleNewAnnotation(annotationText, anchor) {
       var newAnnotation = new Annotation(annotationText, anchor);
-      simpleStorage.storage.array.push(newAnnotation);
+      simpleStorage.storage.annotations.push(newAnnotation);
     }

 This function calls a constructor for an `Annotation` object, which we also